 To become a member of WOSM, NSOs must gain recognition from the World Scout Conference.
 There can only be one NSO per country.
 In the case of a country having more than one National Scout Association (NSA), a federation is formed for the purpose of national coordination and world membership.

-There are currently 161 National Scout Organizations in the world.
-The most recent member, South Sudan, joined on 1 May 2013.
-Of the 161 NSOs, 127 belong only to WOSM and 34 belong both to WOSM and to The World Association of Girl Guides and Girl Scouts (WAGGGS) and are jointly referred to as SAGNOs (Scout And Guide National Organizations).
+There are currently 163 National Scout Organizations in the world.
+The most recent members, Curaçao and Aruba, joined on 27 February 2016.
+Of the 163 NSOs, 129 belong only to WOSM and 34 belong both to WOSM and to The World Association of Girl Guides and Girl Scouts (WAGGGS) and are jointly referred to as SAGNOs (Scout And Guide National Organizations).

 Below you can find the membership census as of 31 December 2013.
 In some countries the National Scout Organization is larger than indicated, as girls and women are members of WAGGGS.

 There are 24 main territories where Scouting exists, often as overseas branches of member NSOs:

 There are 27 countries where Scouting exists (be it embryonic or widespread) but where there is no National Scout Organization which is yet a member of WOSM.